allaydesai/Car-Traffic-Sign-Classifier/writeup_template.md

 | .04	      			| End of no passing by vehicles over 3.5 metric tons					 				|
 | .02				    | Priority road      							|

-For the fifth image the model is relatively sure that this is a yield sign (probability of 0.9), and the image does contain a yield sign.
+For the fifth image, the model is relatively sure that this is a yield sign (probability of 0.9), and the image does contain a yield sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|